 Advance registration or sign up is not required.
 Simply come to the Kansas Children's Discovery Center for an event.
 For more information about Puzzle Pieces, please contact Payton Friess at email@example.com or 785-783-8300.
 Puzzle Pieces events are subject to change, please check this website for the most current information.

 How is Puzzle Pieces funded?

 Puzzle Pieces is provided by generous individuals and businesses.
-We thank Target for their generous support that allows this program to take place at no cost families.
+We thank Target and Pediatric Associates for their generous support that allows this program to take place at no cost families.
 To allow more families to access Puzzle Pieces, donate now.

 Puzzle Pieces makes a difference for families.

 “When you come here it is almost like a safe haven….
 The hope that you need, you get it here.
 That is unlike anything else and that is really what we come here for.”

 - Puzzle Pieces Parent

 “KCDC is a wonderful gift to our community, to have a place that allows every child, no matter their interests of abilities, the chance to engage, participate and create.”

 - Cathie Huckins, Children’s Services, Assistive Technology Director, TARC